-12. As of 12 January 2018, Maldives does not yet have bilateral relationships activated under the CbC MCAA.
-It is recommended that Maldives take steps to put in place an exchange of information framework that allows Automatic Exchange of

-Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Maldives will not be exchanging CbC reports in 2018.
+11. Senegal is also a signatory to the CbC MCAA (signed on 4 February 2016) but has not provided its notifications under Section 8 of this agreement.
+As of 12 January 2018, Senegal does not have bilateral relationships activated under the CbC MCAA.
+It is recommended that Senegal take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Senegal will not be exchanging CbC reports in 2018.